-- 11.22 Section 134(1)(c) requires that the Commission take into account 'the need to promote social inclusion through increased workforce participation'.
-The use of the conjunctive 'through' makes it clear that in the context of s.134(1)(c), social inclusion is a concept to be promoted exclusively 'through increased workforce participation', that is obtaining employment is the focus of s.134(1)(c).123 - 11.23 The granting of the Claim will result in employees performing less paid work.
-Indeed, many of the witness statements filed in these proceedings express a preference to work less. - 11.24 The evidentiary position in respect of 'obtaining employment' is less clear.
+- 11.20 Section 134(1)(c) requires that the Commission take into account 'the need to promote social inclusion through increased workforce participation'.
+The use of the conjunctive 'through' makes it clear that in the context of s.134(1)(c), social inclusion is a concept to be promoted exclusively 'through increased workforce participation', that is obtaining employment is the focus of s.134(1)(c).303 - 11.21 The granting of the Claim will result in employees performing less paid work.
+Indeed, many of the witness statements filed in these proceedings express a preference to work less. - 11.22 The evidentiary position in respect of 'obtaining employment' is less clear. - 11.23 The Claim if granted may assist some persons in the request rejected group or marginal NILF group participate provided forcing a roster on an employer did not have negative flow on consequences more generally about labour deployment.